maratai/craftery/audio_music/musical_instruments.md

 - **Pennywhistle** from Lark in the Morning.
 - **Soprano recorders**, an Adler with a slightly nasal tone and another one with a sweeter tone I'll look up when it's not ass o' clock.
 - **Suling**.
 Bamboo fipple flute, from Lark in the Morning.
 - **Viola**, a 5-string Fiddlerman from Fiddlershop.
 I'm working on getting my calluses back!
+After ten years, I replaced the student instrument that was a flood casualty.

 # Musical Instrument Suppliers
 - [Dusty Strings](https://dustystrings.com).
 Lever harps and hammered dulcimers.
 I've never ordered from them but their informational pages are terrific.